oscarrgz/SatProp/README.md

 ## TO DO
   - [ ] Add logo.
+  - [ ] Handle TLE input in the GUI.
+  - [ ] Create button to load/relaod input file in main menud.
   - [ ] Create installation script.
   - [ ] Write documentation.
   - [ ] Create Examples.